 In the previous post, I presented a method of creating multiple image composites by photographing a number of frames and then combining them in Photoshop for the desired effect.
 A while back I was interested in capturing motion and passage of time in one frame and produced a collection called “Time Compressions”.
 They used the slow shutter speed while either the subject, or the camera, or both moved during the long exposure.
 You can tell whether a photograph used a long shutter speed since the subject gets smeared, creating patterns of shapes and lines depending on lighting and the subject.
 Here are some examples of long exposure along with some movement.

 In these examples, the image or part of it “drags” across the sensor and creates the results based on tonal values.
-One may argue that these have multiple images in each frame, that is a bit of a stretch.
-The result I am trying to achieve should show distinctly captured instances of the subject appearing several times in the frame.
+One may argue that these do not have multiple images in each frame, and that is a bit of a stretch.
+Smeared or not, these are images containing multiple images but, the result I am trying to show here should show distinctly captured instances of the subject appearing several times in the frame.
 In order for that to happen, the image needs to form multiple times on the sensor so that it would record those instances.
 One way of achieving that is to open and close the shutter multiple times to record multiple instances of the subject, which what André Gallant showed using his Nikon camera.
 We know that not every camera, Canon digital cameras included, can do that.
 But, what if I was able to turn on and off the light that hits the subject during a long exposure?
 That would certainly create multiple, and cumulative instances of the same subject on the same frame.
 I think by this time you are getting the idea.
 Since I cannot turn on and off the sun, I am going to use a light source that can be controlled in that fashion: Canon Speedlites will offer that capability very nicely.
 Here is a preview of what we are trying to achieve.

-As you can see in the image on the left, the flowers appear several times in the frame.
+As you can see in the image above, the flowers appear several times in the frame.
 Exposure data is 0.5 sec at f-8.
-During that half second exposure, the flash that was mounted on the hot shoe of the camera, a Canon G9, fired multiple times to register the number of images you see here.
+During that half-second exposure, the flash that was mounted on the hot shoe of the camera, a Canon G9, fired multiple times to register the number of images you see here.

 What determines the number of images captured, superimposed on each other are the settings on the flash and the duration of the shutter speed.
 Stroboscopic flash is typically used to capture the swing of a golfer or a tennis player, or the movements of a dancer, and the like.
 Depending on how many times the flash fires during the long exposure, a new image is photographed with every burst of light that hits the subject, which is moving during the exposure.
 In this technique I am outlining, there may be a small subject movement, like a breeze rocking the flower head back and forth, the actual source of the movement is the camera movement.
 Here is the process: